Mint-System/Odoo-Apps-Vertical-SaaS/license_subscription/tests/TEST_INSTRUCTIONS.rst

 Start and end date:

-- Open sale order "S00021" and confirm it
+- Open sale order for "Edwin Hansen" and confirm it
 - Create and post an invoice
 - Note the next invoice date of the sale order
 - Open the licenses and check if end date is matching